-Yoga Mats, Resistance Bands & Medicine/Slam Balls
+Yoga Mats, Resistance Bands & Slam Balls

 Dumbbells & Kettlebells

 Adding dumbbells and kettlebells into your living room gym is a great way to kick the intensity up a notch.
 Ideal if the resistance band workouts are no longer as challenging or if you’re just looking to increase the number of exercises available to you, the added weight a dumbbell/kettlebell has to offer brings a welcoming variety to your living room gym.

-Want to go for a quick run but don’t feel safe running late at night or fancy going out in the pouring rain?
+Wanting to get a quick run but you don’t feel safe running late at night or it’s pouring down with rain?
 No worries.
 Jump on the treadmill and you can stay in routine without missing your workout.

 So next time instead of missing out on your workouts altogether, get a step ahead of the game and head down to your living room gym and keep the progress rolling!